inesosman/AROM/README.md

 # **AROM** (**A**lignments **R**euse for **O**ntology **M**erging)
-AROM is a novel approach for refactoring and merging multiple ontologies at a time using alignments.
+AROM is a novel approach for merging multiple ontologies at a time using alignments.
+It automatically customizes and merges multiple large ontologies in very short times.

-Here is a merge example.
+As an example, let's merge ontologies from the **Large Biomedical Ontologies** OAEI track using their reference alignments.

 # Input Alignments

-These are three equivalence correspondences from the "Large Biomedical Ontologies" OAEI reference alignments.
+These are three equivalence correspondences/cells from the "Large Biomedical Ontologies" OAEI reference alignments.

 ### FMA-NCI